- Part A provides inpatient/hospital coverage.

 Generally, the different parts of Medicare help cover specific services.
 Most beneficiaries choose to receive their Part A and B benefits through Original Medicare, the traditional fee-for-service program offered directly through the federal government.
 It is sometimes called Traditional Medicare or Fee-for-Service (FFS) Medicare.
 Under Original Medicare, the government pays directly for the health care services you receive.
 You can see any doctor and hospital that takes Medicare (and most do) anywhere in the country.

 - You go directly to the doctor or hospital when you need care.
 You do not need to get prior permission/authorization from Medicare or your primary care doctor.

-- You are responsible for a monthly for Part B. Some also pay a premium for Part A.
+- You are responsible for a monthly premium for Part B. Some also pay a premium for Part A.